Cardiff Regional Experimental Arthritis Treatment and Evaluation Centre (CREATE)

 - To improve the outcome of patients with rheumatoid and psoriatic arthritis by developing new treatments and diagnostic tests that will lead to more patients achieving disease remission.

-We have established collaboration with other researchers in the division of Infection and Immunity to identify novel targets and develop new treatment.
+We have established collaboration with other researchers in the area of infection and immunity to identify novel targets and develop new treatment.

 Testing these novel treatments in patients with Rheumatoid and Psoriatic Arthritis will be facilitated by the South East Wales Trials Unit and the Clinical Research Facility at University Hospital of Wales.